mccombs/vtech2/content/blog/what-do-you-mean-atomically.md

 image: ""
 tags: ["question","unix"]
 authors: ["williambaxter"]
-draft: true
+draft: false
 ---

 Once I worked on a project whose origin predated the widespread use of DNS.
 They used `/etc/hosts` files to map host names to IP addresses.
 This system had grown to thousands of hosts, and the `/etc/hosts` file was about 1M in size.
 After any update, which was handled by a sysadmin, they pushed this file to all production hosts.
-I once made a request for a change.

 "Wow!
-You those files atomically when you push, right?"
+You update those files atomically when you push, right?"
+I asked the sysadmin.

-"What do you mean, atomically?" asked the sysadmin.
+"What do you mean, atomically?" he asked.

 True story!